Garry Jacobson’s Supercars career is a story of sheer determination.

-He then shifted his focus to open-wheelers, entering the Victorian Formula Ford Championship in 2010 before graduating to the national championship the following year.
+He then shifted his focus to open-wheelers, entering the Victorian Formula Ford Championship in 2010 before graduating to the national series the following year.

-Jacobson spent two seasons with Sonic Motor Racing, winning four races on his way to third in the standings in 2012.
+Jacobson spent two seasons with Sonic Motor Racing, winning four races on his way to third in the 2012 standings.

-His six years in Super2 started in 2013, with Sonic then Eggleston Motorsport.
+His six years in Super2 started in 2013, still with Sonic.

 Superloop Adelaide 500 ›